tilburgsciencehub/website/content/tutorials/educational-support/educational-videos/equipment-edu-videos.md

 **The focal length is measured in millimeters**.
 The higher the number, the narrower will be the field of view.
 For instance, a 85mm lens looks much more "zoomed in", narrower, than a 25mm one.

 **The lens aperture is measured with the [f-number](https://en.wikipedia.org/wiki/F-number)**.
-The smaller the f-number, the wider the lens aperture (very counter-intuitive, I know).
+The smaller the f-number, the wider the lens aperture (very counter-intuitive, we know).
 For instance, a 50mm f/1.8 lens has a much wider maximum aperture than a 50mm f/5.6 one, which implies a shallower depth of field (nicer blurred backgrounds) but also a better light-gathering capability.
 Imagine light passing through a hole: if the hole is larger, more light will pass through it.
 We won't stress this aspect too much, because you will probably shoot your videos with artificial lighting and not in a dark room anyway.

 **So, which lens should you buy?** It really depends on what you plan to shoot with it.
 You should take into consideration how wide you want your scene to be, how many people you will be shooting at the same time, how much of the background you will be including in your shot, and how big is the space available to you (how far you can place the camera from the subject).